metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

-- `global` (Attributes) Global defines global rate limiting parameters, i.e. parametersdefining descriptors that are sent to an external rate limitservice (RLS) for a rate limit decision on each request. (see [below for nested schema](#nestedatt--spec--routes--rate_limit_policy--global))
+- `global` (Attributes) Global defines global rate limiting parameters, i.e. parameters defining descriptors that are sent to an external rate limit service (RLS) for a rate limit decision on each request. (see [below for nested schema](#nestedatt--spec--routes--rate_limit_policy--global))
-- `local` (Attributes) Local defines local rate limiting parameters, i.e. parametersfor rate limiting that occurs within each Envoy pod as requestsare handled. (see [below for nested schema](#nestedatt--spec--routes--rate_limit_policy--local))
+- `local` (Attributes) Local defines local rate limiting parameters, i.e. parameters for rate limiting that occurs within each Envoy pod as requests are handled. (see [below for nested schema](#nestedatt--spec--routes--rate_limit_policy--local))

 <a id="nestedatt--spec--routes--rate_limit_policy--global"></a>
 ### Nested Schema for `spec.routes.rate_limit_policy.global`

 Optional:

-- `descriptors` (Attributes List) Descriptors defines the list of descriptors that willbe generated and sent to the rate limit service.
-Eachdescriptor contains 1+ key-value pair entries. (see [below for nested schema](#nestedatt--spec--routes--rate_limit_policy--global--descriptors))
+- `descriptors` (Attributes List) Descriptors defines the list of descriptors that will be generated and sent to the rate limit service.
+Each descriptor contains 1+ key-value pair entries. (see [below for nested schema](#nestedatt--spec--routes--rate_limit_policy--global--descriptors))
-- `disabled` (Boolean) Disabled configures the HTTPProxy to not usethe default global rate limit policy defined by the Contour configuration.
+- `disabled` (Boolean) Disabled configures the HTTPProxy to not use the default global rate limit policy defined by the Contour configuration.

 <a id="nestedatt--spec--routes--rate_limit_policy--global--descriptors"></a>
 ### Nested Schema for `spec.routes.rate_limit_policy.global.descriptors`